 In March 2009, police summonsed of political activist and political prisoner from 1976, Surachai Danwattananusorn (aka Surachai Sae Dan).
-An anti-government activist, Surachai wasaccused of lese majeste in a speech he made at a public rally on 15 December 2008 at Sanam Luang.
-He reported to the police on 10 March 2009 but was not been detained.
+An anti-government activist, Surachai was accused of lese majeste in a speech he made at a public rally on 15 December 2008 at Sanam Luang.
+He reported to the police on 10 March 2009 but was not initially detained.

-When 18 “non-core” UDD members surrendered to police on various charges related to the 2009 Songkhran Uprising, Surachai Danwattananusorn, reported to be a former member of the Communist Party of Thailand, also turned himself in.
+When 18 “non-core” UDD members surrendered to police on various charges related to the 2009 Songkhran Uprising, Surachai, a former member of the Communist Party of Thailand, also turned himself in.
 He dressed in communist party-like garb.
-Surachai is also said to be charged with lèse majesté.
 The Nation has a report on that surrender to police.

 In October 2010, the Abhisit Vejjajiva government decided to press ahead with further lese majeste charges against Surachai, reportedly from rally speeches in 2010.
 Public prosecutors decided to file a writ charging the anti-coup activist.
 The courts accepted the case.

 Surachai, who was 68 in 2010, was a political activist in the 1970s and a political prisoner from 1976.
-He is an ex-CPT member.
 He joined the anti-coup movement in 2006 and was part of the red shirt movement from its beginning, although he formed Red Siam in 2009 and had an on-again, off-again relationship with the mainstream red shirts until 2010, when his small group detached itself from the main red shirt demonstrations in March-May 2010.

 Red Siam is said to include fellow lese majeste accused Jakrapop Penkair.
 Red Siam was mentioned by Jonathan Manthorpe in a Vancouver Sun article where he stated that Abhisit government officials claimed a supposedly “ultramilitant breakaway group” from the main red shirts, Red Siam, was responsible for unexplained bombings in Bangkok.